AndrewWPhillips/eggql/README.md

 #### Viewing "startup" errors and the Schema

-The 1st case is common when starting out -- you make lots of coding mistakes when creating structs, their fields, field tags (egg: key), enums, etc.  I'm not sure about you but I always have to try to stay calm when I see "panic" on the screen or in the log.
+The 1st case is common when starting out -- you make lots of coding mistakes when creating structs, their fields, field tags (egg: key), enums, etc.  I'm not sure about you, but I always have to try to stay calm when I see "panic" on the screen or in the log.
 Luckily, there is an alternative to using `MustRun()`.
-Just call `eggql.New()`, then add things like enums etc, and call the `GetHandler()` method which returns an error instead of panicking if there is a problem.
+Just call `eggql.New()`, then add things like enums etc. and call the `GetHandler()` method which returns an error instead of panicking if there is a problem.
 This makes testing and debugging more pleasant.

 Another advantage is that you can also call `GetSchema()` to view the GraphQL schema that **eggql*** has generated.